How to keep pets safe during home renovations

 Clear up thoroughly

 It’s when you think the danger’s passed that you are most likely to let your guard down.

 Once the work has finished for the day, or your renovations are complete, you need to make sure there’s nothing dangerous left behind.

 Stash any tools, machinery, equipment, or chemicals safely away at the end of the day.
 While your curious cat is likely to steer clear while the work is going on, it might well take a sneak peek after hours – and that’s when accidents occur.

 Hopefully, any accident will just involve a mess that’s easy enough to clear up, but there’s always the risk that your pet will suffer an injury.

 Once the work is complete, clear up thoroughly.
 A nail or a shard of glass can easily hurt your poor pooch’s paw, leading to a vet visit.
-If you’ve got award-winning pet insurance from Purely Pets, you’ll be relieved to know that accidental injuries are covered.
+If you’ve got an award-winning pet insurance policy from Purely Pets, you’ll be relieved to know that accidental injuries are covered.

 Finally, once all the work is complete and the mess is tidied away, it’s time to snuggle up on the sofa and enjoy your newly improved home with your pet.
 What a good girl or boy they’ve been!